Fabian-Martinez-Rincon/Keypad/README.md

 # Keypad.
 ## Introduction.
-This report will show and describe everything accomplished by the student Fabian Martinez Rincon from Technical School number 6 Albert Thomas, in the Arduino sector.
-During the internship period we will learn the use and functions of the tools and modules that Arduino offers us and how to take advantage of them throughout our projects.
+This report will show and describe everything accomplished by the student Fabian Martinez Rincon from the Albert Thomas Technical School number 6, in the sector Arduino.
+During the internship period we will learn the use and functions of the tools and modules that Arduino gives us and how to take advantage of them throughout of our projects.
+We are going to make a keypad in which by means of two keys allows us to go up and down in an alphabet and to be able to choose letter by letter until sending a phrase by bluetooh to our receiver that is in the place desired by the user.
-Vamos a realizar una botonera en el cual mediante dos teclas nos permite subir y bajar en un abecedario y poder elegir letra por letra hasta enviar una frase por bluetooh a nuestro receptor que se encuentra en el lugar deseado por el usuario.En este informe se mostrará y describirá todo lo cumplido por el alumno Fabian Martinez Rincon de la Escuela Técnica numero 6 Albert Thomas, en el sector Arduino.
-Durante el periodo de prácticas aprenderemos el uso y funciones de las herramientas y módulos que nos brinda Arduino y como aprovecharlas a lo largo de nuestros proyectos.
-Vamos a realizar una botonera en el cual mediante dos teclas nos permite subir y bajar en un abecedario y poder elegir letra por letra hasta enviar una frase por bluetooh a nuestro receptor que se encuentra en el lugar deseado por el usuario.

 ## Components.
 - Arduino UNO (2)